pyinstaller/pyinstaller/doc/spec-files.rst

 	import pkgutil
 	help_bin = pkgutil.get_data( 'helpmod', 'help_data.txt' )

-In Python 3, this returns the contents of the ``help_data.txt`` file as a binary string.
+In Python 3, this returns the contents of the :file:`help_data.txt` file as a binary string.
 If it is actually characters, you must decode it::

 	help_utf = help_bin.decode('UTF-8', 'ignore')